WELCOME TO POPULATION & MIGRATION RESEARCH METROPOLITAN PERTH

 There are concerns in the community about the McGowan government’s high population density agenda for Greater Perth.

-Chart 1 below presents a conservative growth strategy developed by PRWA.
+Chart 1 below presents a conservative growth strategy developed by PRMP.
 By 2031, population would be 40% less than the Labor Party’s planned outcome.

 The main controls on migration are conducted through State visa occupation lists.
 This represents the mechanism State government uses to reduce or accelerate net overseas migration (NOM).
 It is a crucial lever to slow population growth so that infrastructure is able to keep pace.
 Unfortunately the McGowan government are using it to enable very high NOM.

-PRWA asserts that a respectable government would prioritise their own citizens first in the local labour market.
-Put it another way, restricting the migrant occupation list until Western Australia’s unemployment levels dropped well below 6%.
-It is unreasonable that an unemployed West Australian citizen must compete for jobs with temporary foreign workers.
+PRMP recommends the McGowan government prioritise unemployed West Australians first.
+The key policy to enable this is by restricting the State migrant occupation list until Western Australia’s unemployment level drops below 4%.
+It is unfair that unemployed West Australian citizens compete for jobs with temporary foreign workers.

 A report by the distinguished WA born Professor Ross Garnaut demonstrated that, “Immigration lowers the incomes and employment prospects of low-income Australians”.
 He concluded the key policy lever to fix this is a 50% reduction in net overseas migration.
 PRWA have factored in a 60% reduction to 2031 due to the long-term recovery required from COVID-19, see Chart 1 below.